Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 -   [Felipe Alarcon](https://github.com/fandressouza) for his helpful feedback and advice, and constant availability as a mentor
 -   Thanks to [Hampus Nilsson](https://github.com/Knasten) for both the help along the way and for the exchange of information, aswell as the good work on building the fixture files together.
 -  And last but not least thank you to CI for the best Walkthrough project off the entire course.

+### Changes

+- Models for Tesitimonial, reviews and contact was added to the project
+- Forms for these models were added and implemented on site.
+- About us page was added housing Testimonials.
+- Contactpage was added to house the contact form.
+- Reviews for resides on product detail.
+- Facebook page was connected. rest of social links are still dummies.
+- Newsletter from mailchimp was inplemented and tested.
+- Sitemap.XLM and Robots.txt was added to repository.